-Solid Green - Battery fully charged.
-Brightness is proportional to remaining charge.
+Solid Green - Battery fully charged; brightness is proportional to the remaining charge

-Flashing Yellow - Battery below 30% remaining Flashing Orange - Battery below 20% remaining Flashing Red - Battery below 10% remaining
+Flashing Yellow - Battery below 30% remaining

+Flashing Orange - Battery below 20% remaining

+Flashing Red - Battery below 10% remaining

-With the unit off or on and AC power connected: Flashing Green - Battery is charging.
-Flash rate is proportional to charge level.
+With the unit off (or on with AC power connected):

+Flashing Green - Battery is charging, flash rate is proportional to charge level

-- 7. USB PORT for connecting AC adapter for supplying power or for charging the batteries in the ANDRE.
-This is also used for connecting the ANDRE to a PC for software updates or for retrieving screenshots or signal list files saved on the ANDRE. - 8.
-AUDIO INPUT for connecting the Acoustic Leakage Detector or the Audio Transformer to test for the presence of audio.
-The Acoustic Leakage Detector and the Audio Transformer are included with the Advanced ANDRE package from REI. - 9.
-IR / VISIBLE LIGHT SENSOR for detecting the presence of IR or visible light.
-(See page 32) - 10.
-QMA CONNECTOR (RF Input) for connecting the included REI antennas or other RF antennas.
+- 7) USB PORT for connecting AC adapter to supply power or charge the batteries in the ANDRE.
+This is also used for connecting the ANDRE to a PC for software updates or for retrieving screenshots or signal list files saved on the ANDRE. - 8) AUDIO INPUT for connecting the Acoustic Leakage Detector or the Audio Transformer to test for the presence of audio.
+The Acoustic Leakage Detector and the Audio Transformer are included with the Advanced ANDRE package from REI. - 9) IR / VISIBLE LIGHT SENSOR for detecting the presence of IR or visible light.
+(See page 28) - 10) QMA CONNECTOR (RF Input) for connecting the included REI antennas or other RF antennas.